How MetroWest Residents Should Manage Depression While Social Distancing During COVID-19

 Stay Connected with Friends and Family

-Everybody is advised to stay at home as much as possible during the next couple of weeks.
-This means that you may not see your loved ones during the COVID-19 quarantine and will have minimal contact with the outside world.
+Everybody is advised to physically distance as much as possible to reduce the spread of covid-19.
+This means that you may not be seeing your loved ones very often and have minimal contact with the outside world.
 This may accelerate depression symptoms if you are feeling alone during this time.

-To alleviate your low mood or feelings of loneliness, it is important to call and video call your friends and family regularly.
-In this way, you can socialize and have fun without being in public.
+To alleviate your low mood or feelings of loneliness, it is important to make time to call and video chat with friends and family regularly.
+This way you can socialize, laugh, and reconnect without putting loved ones at risk.
 Talking to someone close to you can provide you with the interaction you need during this time, as well as give you a shoulder to lean on.

 Create a Routine